-There are 900 threatened species listed on the Schedules of the Threatened Species Conservation Act 1995 (NSW)
+There are 915 threatened species listed on the Schedules of the Threatened Species Conservation Act 1995 (NSW)

 (this figure excludes species listed as 'presumed extinct').
-There are 106 threatened ecological communities listed (current to 22 May 2015).
+There are 108 threatened ecological communities listed (current to 30 June 2017).

 We reviewed all NSW Scientific Committee Final Determinations for threatened species and ecological communities (current to 30 June 2017).

 NSW Office of Environment and Heritage website.

 Determinations are also made for species that

 are presumed extinct and endangered populations, however we did not review these.
 Not all threatened species have a Determination, as

 many species were listed as threatened at the introduction of the Threatened Species Conservation Act 1995 (NSW), prior to formation of

 he NSW Scientific Committee in 1996.
-Determinations were reviewed for 393 of the 900 species and all 106 ecological communities.
+Determinations were reviewed for 414 of the 915 species and all 108 ecological communities.
 For the

-remaining 507 species without Determinations, we collected relevant information from their
+remaining 501 species without Determinations, we collected relevant information from their

-from their NSW Office of Environment and Heritage profiles.
+NSW Office of Environment and Heritage profiles.

-Information collected from Determinations and profiles include: the type of species or ecological community (Plant, Bird, Amphibian etc.)
+Information collected from Determinations and profiles include: the type of species or ecological community (Plant, Bird, Amphibian etc.),

 year of gazettal under TSC Act, whether listed as threatened under

-(only for those species and ecological communities with Determinations); and
+(only for those species and ecological communities with Determinations), and lastly, other threats identified.

 We also downloaded species occurrence records for New South Wales from Australia's Virtual Herbarium

 from the Atlas of Living Australia (animals).
 All available records were used, except those of known cultivated plants.

 No occurrence data are available for ecological communities.
 These records, along with records from the

 Atlas of NSW Wildlife,

 were used to create maps of species' distributions.
+For site-managed species

 under the Saving our Species program, suggested management sites (current to February 2015) were also mapped.

 Species and community profiles were created by combining the collated information and distribution maps.